ag143/workshop/PowerBI/notes_error.md

 - In the Power BI service's Settings page, select the Datasets tab, choose the dataset that uses DirectQuery, and select Edit credentials.
 - *existed* report, to be updated

-a table named 'Enrollments' stored on a Microsoft Excel spreadsheet.
-You want to add the Enrollments table to a Power BI dashboard as a tile.
-- From the Power BI tab in Excel, pin the table.
-- Excel has 'pin to PBI' addon.
-(Highlight the cells that you'd like to pin to a dashboard, then click on button 'pin')

 share the dashboard with external guest users giving them editing and manage content permissions.
 - Add guest users to Azure Active Directory.
 - (incorrect)Enable the Share content with 'external users' feature from the Power BI admin portal.